 3. Specified Mehr (Mehr Musamma)

 This is when the exact amount or form of mehr is clearly decided and agreed upon before the marriage.
-Both sides know what is being given, whether it’s money, gold, or any other valuable item.
+Both sides know what is being given whether it is money, gold, or any other valuable item.

 4. Unspecified Mehr (Mehr al-Mithl)

-If mehr is not mentioned at the time of nikah, the bride is still entitled to a fair amount based on what similar women in her family or society have received.
-This ensures her rights are protected even if the amount wasn’t agreed on in advance.
+If mehr is not mentioned at the time of nikah the bride is still entitled to a fair amount based on what similar women in her family or society have received.
+This ensures her rights are protected even if the amount was not agreed on in advance.

 These types show that Islam is flexible and fair when it comes to mehr in the Muslim marriage contract.
 It is designed to support the bride and ensure she begins her new life with respect and dignity.